microsoft/rushjs.io-website/pages/intro/get_started.md

 ## 3 minute demo

-See Rush in action!
+Want to see Rush in action?
+The only prerequisite you need is NodeJS.
+(We recommend the latest [LTS version](https://nodejs.org/en/download/releases/), and you might consider installing via [nvm-windows](https://github.com/coreybutler/nvm-windows) or [nvm](https://github.com/creationix/nvm) (Mac/Linux) so you can easily switch between NodeJS versions.)

-**From your shell, install the tool like this:**
+**From your shell, install Rush like this:**
 ```
 $ npm install -g @microsoft/rush
 ```